Office of Academic and Student Affairs

 Phase One – Cognitive Evaluation

-The initial applicant assessment ranks all qualified applicants (usually between 850 to 950) numerically according to a composite score derived from the Cumulative and Illinois Science Grade Point Averages, the GRE percentile score, and an evaluation of the rigor of the undergraduate collegiate academic experience.
+The initial applicant assessment ranks all qualified applicants (usually between 850 to 950) numerically according to a composite score derived from the Cumulative and VMCAS Science Grade Point Averages, and the GRE percentile score (if the student chooses to take the GRE and shares scores).

 Phase Two – Non-Cognitive Evaluation